tue-5ARA0-2021-Q3/poker-server-backend/README.md

 ```

 > **_NOTE:_** You may need to run `docker-compose up` twice for the first time to properly generate server database layout.

-> **_NOTE:_** Initial Docker image installation and GRPC IO protocol build requires some extra RAM when using it within Docker environment.
-Make sure that Docker images has enough RAM in the Docker Desktop settings.